-- (a) Common Shares.
-At the Effective Time, by virtue of the Merger and without any action on the part of the holder thereof, each common share, par value \$0.02 per share, of the New York Corporation ("New York Common Shares") issued and outstanding immediately prior to the Effective Time (including, for the avoidance of doubt, each New York Common Share issued upon the deemed cashless exercise of the In-the-Money Options pursuant to Section 6(c) below and each share of Restricted Stock vested in accordance with Section 6(e) below) shall be automatically converted into one fully paid and non-assessable share of common stock, par value \$0.02 per share, of the Maryland Corporation ("Maryland Common Stock" and the shares of Maryland Common Stock so issued, the "Merger Shares").
-Each New York Common Share held in the treasury of the New York Corporation shall be cancelled as of the Effective Time. - (b) Preferred Share.
-The New York Corporation represents that it has no outstanding Preferred Share as of the date hereof and will have no outstanding shares of Preferred Share at the Effective Time. - (c) In-the-Money Options.
-Each outstanding and unexercised option to purchase New York Common Share which has an exercise price, as of the close of business on the Business Day immediately prior to the Effective Time, that is less than the Per-Share Price, as defined below (each, an "In-the-Money Option"), shall be treated in the Merger as follows:
+- (a) Common Stock.
+At the Effective Time, by virtue of the Merger and without any action on the part of the holder thereof, each share of common stock, par value \$0.02 per share, of the New York Corporation ("New York Common Stock") issued and outstanding immediately prior to the Effective Time (including, for the avoidance of doubt, each share of New York Common Stock issued upon the deemed cashless exercise of the In-the-Money Options pursuant to Section 6(c) below and each share of Restricted Stock vested in accordance with Section 6(e) below) shall be automatically converted into one fully paid and non-assessable share of common stock, par value \$0.02 per share, of the Maryland Corporation ("Maryland Common Stock" and the shares of Maryland Common Stock so issued, the "Merger Shares").
+Each share of New York Common Stock held in the treasury of the New York Corporation shall be cancelled as of the Effective Time. - (b) Preferred Stock.
+The New York Corporation represents that it has no outstanding shares of Preferred Stock as of the date hereof and will have no outstanding shares of Preferred Stock at the Effective Time. - (c) In-the-Money Options.
+Each outstanding and unexercised option to purchase New York Common Stock which has an exercise price, as of the close of business on the Business Day immediately prior to the Effective Time, that is less than the Per-Share Price, as defined below (each, an "In-the-Money Option"), shall be treated in the Merger as follows: